-- Don't suggest that Pinterest sponsors or endorses you or the promotion.
+- Do not suggest that Pinterest sponsors or endorses you or the promotion.

 Deciding What Type of Pinterest Contest to Run

 The first types of contest that we'll cover are what we like to call frictionless contests.
-Frictionless contests are a common type of Pinterest campaign that don't require users to ever leave Pinterest or submit any additional personal information as part of their entry.
+Frictionless contests are a common type of Pinterest contest that allows users to enter the campaign directly from Pinterest without having to submit any additional personal information.
 Because of this, frictionless contests generally have low barriers to entry and are very easy for users to participate in.

 A downside of these contests is that you will not be able to collect any identifiable or marketable information about your users such as email addresses.
 It's because of this that frictionless contests are better suited for short campaigns which provide instant engagement as opposed to driving long-term revenue and growth.

-We'll show you how you can run more comprehensive Pinterest contest soon, but first let's take a look at a few frictionless contests you can run to drive some instant engagement.
+We'll show you how you can run more comprehensive Pinterest contests soon, but first let's take a look at a few frictionless contests you can run to drive some instant engagement.